-Unrooting Android Phone Using Kingroot
+Remove Root Permission On Android Using Kingroot

 Please note that using Kingroot in unrooting an android phone in most cases, will only work if the device was actually rooted using the Kingroot app.

-==> Launch the latest version of Kingroot app (version 4.5.0107 beta3), tap on the settings gear which is located at the top right side of the page.
+- Launch the latest version of Kingroot app (version 4.5.0107 beta3), tap on the settings gear which is located at the top right side of the page.

-==> Under the settings page, tap on Root Authorization setting > Remove Root Permission > tap on Continue.
+- Under the settings page, tap on Root Authorization setting > Remove Root Permission > tap on Continue.

-==> A confirmation message shows up afterwards, tap on OK.
+- A confirmation message shows up afterwards, tap on OK.

-==> Wait for a while and you should get a notification stating ‘Root as been removed‘.
+- Wait for a while and you should get a notification stating ‘Root as been removed‘.
 Wait a little longer and the kingroot app will automatically close.

-- Reboot your device and use the Root Checker Basic app in verifying root permission.
+- Reboot your device and use the Root Checker Basic app (download from playstore) in verifying root permission.
 At this point, you should get a notification saying ‘Sorry!
 Root access is not properly installed on this device‘.

 Take a deep look at the images above.
-The image at the right signifies when the device was rooted and the image at the left signifies when the device became unrooted.
+The image at the right signifies when the device was rooted.
+The image at the left signifies when the same device became unrooted.
 You can also look at the time difference as well as the battery level.